Lamorinda panoramic view

 The Caldecott Tunnel

 Your gateway to Lamorinda from the west.
 Four bores carry Highway 24 through the hills.
-The fourth bore opened in 2013, adding much-needed capacity.
+The fourth bore opened in 2013, adding much-needed capacity and finally eliminating the old reversible-middle-bore system.
+See our full Caldecott Tunnel guide for history, traffic patterns, bore-by-bore quirks, alternate routes, and what to do when it closes.

-Local lore: The tunnel is named for Thomas E. Caldecott, who served on the Alameda County Board of Supervisors and championed the original tunnel project in the 1930s.
-The first bore opened in 1937, the second in 1964, the third in 1986, and the fourth in 2013.
+Local lore: The tunnel is named for Thomas E. Caldecott (1878–1951), former mayor of Berkeley, Alameda County Supervisor, and president of the Joint Highway District that built the first two bores.
+Bores 1 and 2 opened in 1937, the third bore in 1964, and the fourth bore in 2013.
 Each expansion was controversial at the time — residents worried about increased traffic and development — but today the four-bore tunnel is simply how Bay Area life works.
-Over 160,000 vehicles pass through daily.
+Roughly 170,000–180,000 vehicles pass through daily.

 Traffic patterns: